Nutrition for Flexibility: 8 Tips to Getting More Bendy

 5. Hydration Nation

-It is important to drink water, ideally 1-2 liters a day.
+It is important to drink plenty of water, ideally 1-2 liters a day.
 Consider supplementing your water with mineral drops.
 Mineral drops supplement some electrolytes and minerals that can be missing from typical water, and when these substances are insufficient you will tend to have trouble with muscle stiffness and cramping.
+Order here You can supplement potassium specifically with other blends.
+Potassium can help muscles relax.
+Order here

 It is also important to be aware of other things you’re drinking that may be dehydrating - beverages containing caffeine being a prime culprit.
 If you must consume a caffeinated beverage, green tea is the least harmful.
 If you continue to consume coffee, consider watering it down and matching a cup of water for each cup of coffee consumed.

 Did you know that we offer in-home as well as video call Nutrition Coaching?
+Ready?
+Let's Go!
 Visit this page for more info, or schedule your FREE 15 Minute Consultation right now.

 Extra Nutrition for Flexibility Tips